 - They have/will perform services as a lead or starring participant in productions or events which have a distinguished reputation

-- They achieved national or international recognition for achievements, as shown by critical reviews by or about the beneficiary in major newspapers, trade journals, magazines, etc.
+- Achieved national or international recognition for achievements, as shown by critical reviews by or about the beneficiary in major newspapers, trade journals, magazines, etc.

 - They have/will perform in a lead, starring, or critical role for organizations and establishments that have a distinguished reputation

-- They have a record of major commercial or critically acclaimed successes, as shown by such indicators as title, rating or standing in the field
+- Have a record of major commercial or critically acclaimed successes, as shown by such indicators as title, rating or standing in the field

 - They have received significant recognition for achievements from organizations, critics, government agencies or other recognized experts in the field

-- They command a high salary or other substantial remuneration for services in relation to others in the field, as shown by contracts or other reliable evidence
+- Command a high salary or other substantial remuneration for services in relation to others in the field, as shown by contracts or other reliable evidence

 Once I Get My Visa, What’s The Best Way To Use My Funds In The United States?